Business Insurance Quotes

-2. Business Interruption insurance – covers the loss of income resulting from a fire or other catastrophe that disrupts the operation of the business.
+2. Business interruption insurance, which covers the loss of income resulting from a fire or other catastrophe that disrupts the operation of the business.
 It can also include the extra expense of operating out of a temporary location.

-3. Liability Protection – protects against your company’s legal responsibility for the harm it may cause to others.
+3. Liability protection, which protects against your company’s legal responsibility for the harm it may cause to others.
 This harm is a result of things that you and your employees do, or fail to do, in your business operations that may cause bodily injury or property damage due to defective products, faulty installations, or errors in services provided.

-BOPs do NOT cover Professional Liability, Auto insurance, Workers’ Compensation, Key Person insurance, or Health and Disability insurance.
-You’ll need separate insurance policies to cover professional services, vehicles, and your employees.
-Discuss all of your Business insurance needs with your insurance agent to determine the best business insurance packages for your company.
+BOPs do not cover Professional Liability, Auto insurance, Workers’ Compensation, Key Person insurance, or Health and Disability insurance.
+You will need separate insurance policies to cover professional services, vehicles, and your employees.
+Discuss all of your Business Insurance needs with your insurance agent to determine the best Business Insurance packages for your company.

 Professional Liability Insurance

-Professionals that operate their own businesses should purchase Professional Liability insurance in addition to a Business Owners Policy or in-home business if you have a home office.
-This protects them against financial losses from lawsuits filed against them by their clients.
+Professionals that operate their own businesses, or in-home businesses if you have anoffice in your home, should purchase Professional Liability insurance in addition to a Business Owners policy.
+This protects against financial losses from lawsuits filed against them by their clients.

 Commercial Auto Insurance